RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 Using VSCode
 ------------

-We do not allow running :tt:`VSCode` on login nodes because VSCode usage can result in login nodes becoming unusable by all.
+.. attention:: **We do not allow running VSCode on login nodes** because VSCode usage can result in login
+               nodes becoming unusable by all.
+Any VSCode server instances will be removed from login nodes without a notice.

-However, many users desire to use :tt:`VSCode`, so RCIC supports the following method so that you can run the :tt:`VSCode` server on compute nodes as a Slurm job and connect to it from your laptop.
+For users who desire to use VSCode RCIC supports the following method to run the VSCode server on compute nodes as a Slurm job and connect to it from their laptops.
+**This is the only accepted method to run VSCode on HPC3**.

-:tt:`VSCode's` remote server support requires ssh.
+VSCode remote server support requires ssh.
 To make things work smoothly, you *must set up ssh key-based authentication from your laptop to HPC3*.

-.. attention:: | Any running VSCode server instances will be removed from login nodes without a notice.
-               | The method provided in this guide is the only way to run :tt:`VSCode` on HPC3.

-There are two major parts to running the :tt:`VSCode` server on a compute node and connecting to it from your laptop:
+There are two major parts to running the VSCode server on a compute node and connecting to it from your laptop:

 :Part 1:
   You need to submit a Slurm job specific to VSCode.
 This starts, on the assigned compute node, a user-specific